dudarev/cghub/cghub/docs/source/development.rst

     Processing upload_date filter
     Processing last_modified filter

-To add `provolone` name to filters, You should add this filter to cghub/settings/filters.py and reexecute ``selectfilters`` command.
+To add `provolone` name to filters, You should add this filter to cghub/settings/filters.py and reexecute ``selectoptions`` command.

 Filters list can be accessed from Filters class from ``filters_storage.py``: